chetui/libvsf/doc/sysinfo_dev_guide.md

 Sysinfo Development Guide
 ======
-[This doc is out of date currently]

-The purpose of this guide is to help the developers who want to add new sysinfo class into libvsf.
+The purpose of this guide is to help the developers who want to add new sysinfo module into libvsf.

 ## General Requirement

-#### the name of API
+#### the naming rule

+For API:
 The final API is just the name of the sysinfo data, like *int node_num()*.
 The name of sysinfo class public function is get\_\*(), like *int get_node_num()*.

+For class name and file name:
+Class name, file name, Options name should be consistent.
+E.g,
+for host related module: class SomeModule, some\_module.cpp, some\_module.h, Option::OP_HS_SOME_MODULE;
+for vm related module: class SomeModule, some\_module.cpp, some\_module.h, Option::OP_VM_SOME_MODULE.

 #### input parameter type of sysinfo class public function